luidale/EE_electricity_prices/README.md

 ## Electricity hourly prices in Estonia

 This is an analysis of hourly electricity prices in Estonia through history (from year 2013 on).
-Analysis is conducted weekday-wise and is basing of years and months.
+Analysis is conducted weekday-wise and based on years and months.

 The aim is to find general weekly electricity price patterns which could be used to: